Curbing Physician Burnout

 Enriching the physician-patient relationship with the first virtual assistant in an EHR

-My Role: Leading a cross-functional design team through visioning, research, prototyping, scoping, development, usability testing, branding, product launch, and executive communications.
+My Role: Cross-functional leadership through research, vision, prototyping, scoping, usability testing, branding, and product launch

-To protect intellectual property, I have not included screenshots, descriptions of the workflow, or details about the design and development process.
+To protect intellectual property, screenshots, descriptions of the workflow, and details about the design and development process are not included.

 Opportunity